larsoliverdam/nmit/_pages/PRJ70x.md

 permalink: /PRJ70x/
 image: 36.jpg
 ---
 #### The PRJ70x Class Blog
 <small>February 2020</small>

-This is the new RES701 Class Blog Space, built for ongoing communications during the course.
-Moodle will act as the static course place holder for assignments, drop-boxes, etc.
+This is the PRJ70x Class Blog Space.
+Learning resources will all be posted here instead of Moodle.
+MS Teams will be used for daily communication and quick sharing of ideas and instructions.
+Moodle will only act as the static course place holder for assignments, drop-boxes, etc.

 We are also in the process of building a new public site/platform to connect employers and students for work placements, job opportunities, etc. There will also be information for employers - and other interested parties - regarding placement procedures, previous projects...
 #### Information for Employers